CromwellCruiser/substack_digest/README.md

 ## 3. Setting up the Scheduler
 1. The Cloud Function does not work automatically and needs to be called, for this purpose we use the [Cloud Scheduler](https://console.cloud.google.com/cloudscheduler).
-2. Create Job:\
+2. Create Job using the following details:
-    - Name: daily-substack-summariser\
-   		- (or other name that works for you)\
+	- Name: daily-substack-summariser (or other name that works for you)
-    - Frequency: 0 8 * * * \
-		- (Note: This is 8:00 AM daily, use another time (24hr format), e.g. '22' if you'd like an evening digest instead.)\
+	- Frequency: 0 8 * * * (Note: This is 8:00 AM daily, use another time (24hr format), e.g. '22' if you'd like an evening digest instead.)
-    - Target Type: HTTP\
+	- Target Type: HTTP
 	- URL: (Copy the URL that appears next to 'region' when you're on the main page for your Cloud function.
-You should have made a note of this)\
+You should have made a note of this)
-    - HTTP Method: GET\
+	- HTTP Method: GET
 	- Auth Header: Add OIDC token (Select your default App Engine service account).
 4. Configure optional settings > Attempt deadline config: set to 30m.
 If you receive a lot of substack emails, the function may run longer than the default 3 minutes and lead to failure.
 5. To test it, navigate back to the Cloud Scheduler and use Actions > Force Run.
 If you get an email in a few (or ten+) minutes, success.
 6. Otherwise, navigate to the Cloud Function, where under Observatbility there should be Logs.
 Use Gemini to find out what is wrong.